Balboa 26: Design

 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin on the starboard side and drop-down dinette table that converts to a double berth on the port side.
 The galley is located on both sides of the companionway ladder.
 The galley is equipped with a two-burner stove to starboard and an ice box and sink to port.
 The head is located just aft of the bow cabin on the port side.
 The standard cabin deck was shag carpet, with teak optional.
 Cabin headroom is 65 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

-Operational history

 In a 2008 review in Cruising World Matt Djos wrote, "Under sail, the Balboa 26 is quite stiff.
 The boat is fast and maneuverable, but it's a handful for a novice sailor.
 The 26 has noticeable weather helm, and the tiller requires constant attention.
 As with most boats of this type, the swing keel has a tendency to rumble at hull speed, which is a little more than 6 knots."

 David Liscio, writing for Sailing Magazine in 2017, noted, "the Balboa 26 is a trailerable, stoutly-constructed, economical cruising boat ideal for a couple or small family planning to gunkhole or sail the open sea."